maciekt07/TodoApp/README.md

 ## ⚡Features

-- All tasks are stored in localstorage
+- All tasks are stored in local storage
-- Different emoji styles (apple, facebook, twitter, google)
+- The app features different emoji styles to choose from, including Apple, Facebook, Twitter, and Google.
+- It has a clean and responsive design, ensuring a smooth user experience across different devices.
+- Works offline: This app is a Progressive Web App (PWA), which means it can be installed on your device and used even when you're offline.
+You can access and manage your tasks without an internet connection, ensuring uninterrupted productivity.